collective live+work spaces

 Spaces

-Over 32% common spaces† fit out for purposeful live + work use, ensuring that even when fully occupied there's adequate room for everyone to get along well. †110m2 versus 160m2 accommodation, ex ancillary.
+Over 32% common spaces for purposeful live + work use, ensuring adequate room for everyone to get along well even when fully occupied.

-Offers a great layout having 4 distinct spaces, with contrasting moods/activities/uses for each.
-The lively and quiet areas are on the top and bottom floors to create distance between thus ensuring there's always somewhere to be quiet or lively.
-The ground floor can be divided, thus
+Offers 4 distinct spaces, with contrasting moods/activities/uses for each.
+Lively and quiet areas at the top and bottom for distance between.
+The ground floor interconnects yet can be closed off to further segment.

 Adaptability and moods